mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

   * &nbsp;```releaserepo```

     This repository contains no libraries by default.
+By default, bundles end up in this repository when they are released from within Eclipse.

+  * &nbsp;```releaserepoCI```

-By default, bundles end up in this repository when they are released.
+    This repository contains no libraries by default.
+By default, bundles end up in this repository when they are released from a Gradle build (When the Gradle ```-PCI``` option is used).

 * Cache.

   The ```cache``` directory contains libraries that are downloaded by the build.
-  If the build is self-contained then this cache only contain libraries that are retrieved from the workspace itself during the build.
+If the build is self-contained then this cache only contains libraries that are retrieved from the workspace itself during the build.

 * Build files.

   * &nbsp;```cnf/gradle```

     This directory contains all Gradle build script files that are used by the Gradle build, dependencies for the build, and documentation pertaining to the build.

     * &nbsp;```template```

       This directory contains build script files that define the build.
       These are **not** meant to be changed.

     * &nbsp;```custom```

       This directory contains build script files that are hooks into the build process.
 They allow specification of overrides for various settings, additions to the build, modifications to the build, etc.

       These **are** meant to be changed when build customisations are needed.

     * &nbsp;```dependencies```

       This directory contains libraries that are used by the build in the form of a file repository.

     * &nbsp;```doc```